evidently

 We welcome contributions!
 Read the Guide to learn more.

-For more examples, refer to a complete Documentation.
+For more examples, refer to the complete Documentation.

 If you want to chat and connect, join our Discord community!